Miyanai/xif-federation/README.md

 An App that uses Jetpack Compose UI and Google MLKIT for scanning barcode

 ABOUT THE APP
-Stock app is an inventory management app
+Stock app is an inventory management app that helps keep that of inventories that goe